JingyangYU63/ml-web-app/README.md

 # Deploy ML models with Python, FastAPI, Docker and Heroku
 ## 1. Files/ folders comments:

-ridge_regression.py: The jupyter notebook I used to train my model, downloaded from Google Colab;
+ridge_regression.ipynb: The original jupyter notebook I used to train my model, downloaded from Google Colab;

+ridge_regression.py: The transformed .py format of ridge_regression.ipynb;

 app folder: contains an implementation of web application using fastapi;